kdenhartog/Personal-Blog/_posts/2019-04-20-curated-quotes.md

 "Pain is life, but you can choose what type.
 Either the pain on the road to success.
 Or the pain of being haunted with regret."

+## Disclaimer

-**Disclaimer:** Some of these are my own ideas, some are thoughts heavily influenced by others ideas, and some are direct quotes that I found impactful.
+Some of these are my own ideas, some are thoughts heavily influenced by others ideas, and some are direct quotes that I found impactful.
 In such a case, I make no intent to monetize these or claims of ownership to these ideas.
 Rather, I consider them ideas and information in the most fluid sense that are intended to be shared.
 If you have a copyright on one of these, can prove a copyright violation, and do not wish for it to be included I would be happy to remove it from this page.
 I don't want to share ideas that are "owned" anyways.
 To do so contact me via one of the messaging links provided at the landing page of this domain.